johnkarm/CourtCounter/README.md

 and take a Udacity course on Android App Development, I made this simple App to practice basic Java and XML in my free time.

+Below is an image of what my app looks like:

 ![alt text](https://github.com/johnkarm/CourtCounter/blob/master/courtcounter.png)